 While Bokurano is already quite harsh, there are still instances in which remarks become harsher once you look back on them.
 For example, when Ushiro accuses one of the pilots of getting cold feet, Misumi admonishes him, saying that "Everyone's scared."
 When you consider that she's his mother and is all but certain that her son is going to die, you can see that she's referring to herself and her comment has more weight.

-In One Piece news of Ace's death came shortly (as in within days) after Funimation released the first dub episodes of the Alabasta arc on their site.
+News of Ace's death came shortly (as in within days) after Funimation released the first dub episodes of the Alabasta arc on their site.
 Said arc featured him as a Guest Star Party Member for a few episodes.
 It makes things unsettling...

 Double whammy: Episode 437 also came out this week.
 Luffy's determination to reach Ace is to the point that he gets up even though poisoned, and beats his head against the bars of a cell to break out.
 Even considering the expression on Luffy's face, watching that scene was hard, when you consider that all his effort and sacrifices will ultimately be in vain.